 To avoid this type of comment, you should write in short declarative sentences, use definite and concrete everyday language, use active voice, present complex information in tabular format, and avoid legal and industry jargon and double negatives.
-Descriptive headings and bullet lists are also recommended.
-If highly technical or legal jargon cannot be avoided, then you should include a glossary in the prospectus to facilitate the reader's understanding of the prospectus disclosure.
+Use descriptive headings and, whenever possible, bullet lists.
+If highly technical or legal jargon cannot be avoided, then you should include a glossary in the prospectus or, to the extent there are only a few technical terms, define such terms at first use to facilitate the reader's understanding of the prospectus disclosure.